The Witch Doctor Is In

 Buy your ebook today:

-How can Ash regain her magic when the vampire making her hormones hum may be the man sabotaging her career?
+Newly turned vampire Nick Raines shows up at Empire General the night everything goes wrong.
+How will Ash turn things around when the vampire who makes her hormones hum might be the man sabotaging her career?

 The Witch Doctor Is In, the first volume in the Washington Medical: Vampires Ward Series, is available as an ebook and in print.
 The story takes place in the Magical Washington universe.
 It is part of the Love Spells line of laugh-out-loud cozy paranormal romances.